CoboVault/cobo-vault-docs/Integration_guide.md

 ### Animated QR Codes
-In Cobo Vault, we use QR Codes to transmit data, since each qr code image can only contain limit size of data. in order to send big chunk of data, we use animated QR codes to transmit big chunk of data. we are using the bc-ur to encode the data, for bc-ur please refer this [doc](https://github.com/CoboVault/Research/blob/master/papers/bcr-0005-ur.md) we have implemented different libraries of bc-ur:
+In Cobo Vault, we use QR Codes to transmit data, since each qr code image can only contain limit size of data. in order to send big chunk of data, we use animated QR codes to transmit big chunk of data. we are using the bc-ur to encode the data, for bc-ur please refer this [doc](https://github.com/CoboVault/Research/blob/master/papers/bcr-0005-ur.md) we have implemented two libraries of bc-ur:
 - javascript version: https://github.com/CoboVault/cobo-vault-blockchain-base/tree/master/packages/sdk
 ```
 // here is an sample: